duartegroup/autodE/doc/quickstart.rst

 Quick Start
 ===========

-Python scripts for this and other examples can be found `here <https://github.com/duartegroup/autodE/tree/master/examples>`_.
+Python scripts for these and other examples can be found `here <https://github.com/duartegroup/autodE/tree/master/examples>`_.

 ------------